Get a little more practice with data types, operators, expressions, variables, assignment, and understanding errors.

 UsernameA03.txt.
 Submit this file to Tamarin.

 Data types are either one of the 8 primitive data types or else a class name.
 For this assignment, valid data types include: byte, short, int, long, float, double, char, boolean, and String.
 These are all the data types we've learned about at this point.
-Remember that primitive data types are all lower case.
+Remember that Java is case-sensitive and that primitive data types are all lowercase.